SalvatoreRa/tutorial/artificial intelligence/LLM_course.md

 ## Python basics

+Python is the language of machine learning; most of the algorithms and libraries speak in Python.
+Although there are resources in other languages, Python is particularly dominant when it comes to neural networks and consequently LLM.
+A fair amount of knowledge of Python is recommended in order to be able to successfully utilitize the algorithms.

+* **Python basis**. it is recommended to have an understanding of Python basics, syntax and the fundamental concepts behind using Python (object oriented programming, functions and so on).
+* **Data science with Python** some libraries are omni present, especially if you want to manipulate data or plot results it is best to have a knowledge of libraries such as Matplotilib, Numpy or Pandas.
+* **Machine learning concepts** libraries such as scikit-learn are the basis of how to approach machine learning.
+Many of the algorithms there are then used for more complex concepts later.
+In general, knowledge of classical machine learning algorithms is important.
+Those who want to approach the study of LLMs will find it beneficial to know concepts such as: dimensionality reduction, classification, regression.

 **Resources**

 * [Real Python](https://realpython.com/): Real Python is a comprehensive online resource dedicated to teaching Python programming.
 It offers a wide range of tutorials, articles, and video courses covering everything from basic Python syntax to advanced topics like web development, data science, and automation.